Walk - Sharkham Point & Berry Head

 - Turn left along St Mary’s Road, following it around to the left.
 Fork right after the entrance to the South Bay Holiday Park, continuing ahead as the road turns to a green lane.
 Carry on along the lane when it turns left, bearing left through the kissing gate and then bearing right across the open ground to a gate.

 - Turn left on the South West Coast Path, following it around Sharkham Point.
-Reaching a stile, cross it to turn right on the green lane beyond.
-Follow the Coast Path steadily uphill steadily above the cliffs, around St Mary’s Bay.
+Reaching a kissing gate, cross it to turn right on the green lane beyond.
+Follow the Coast Path steadily uphill above the cliffs, around St Mary’s Bay.

 - Do not cross the stone stile but instead turn right to continue along the Coast Path.
 At the next junction bear right to continue along the cliffs behind Durl Rock.
 Carry on ahead towards the ramparts of the South Fort, detouring right to visit it.